 The Proposed Action would impact approximately 0.33 acres of wetlands.
-These wetland impacts will be mitigated through two mechanisms consistent with State of Minnesota and United States (National Park Service and Corps of Engineers) policies.
+These wetland impacts mitigation will be consistent with Grand Portage Band Water Quality Standards, the NPS and USACE policies.
 To meet National Park Service requirements for on-site mitigation, approximately 5.4 acres of wetland-dominated land will be restored to native conditions through invasive species removal (Figure 6).
 The invasive species removal plan mitigation strategy results in a nearly 17:1 ratio for the restoration of the nearby wetland area.
 In order to meet State and Federal (USACE) replacement requirements which include in-place and in-kind stipulations, State Roadbank Wetland credits will be acquired through the Joint Application Permit process at a 1:1 ratio.